jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 https://youtu.be/DfNAdwFrbcE<br/>
 <img src='images/step4p-video.png'/>

-When I use ground-truth labels, my tracker works perfectly.
-It follows the 2 important cars from the begining to the end with mean RMSEs of 0.13 and 0.06, as the rubric requested.
+When I use ground-truth labels, my tracker works perfectly and follows the 2 important cars from the begining to the end with mean RMSEs of 0.13 and 0.06, as the rubric requested.
 Moreover, more confirmed tracks appear as a result of perfectly detecting the cars parked in the right side at the end of the video.

 **RMSE through time (Step 4 with ground-truth labels)**<br/>
 <img src='images/RMSE4P.png'/>